Project-NISEI/project-nisei/README.md

 If you have issues with node-sass at this point, those can potentially be resolved by running `npm install --unsafe-perm -g node-sass`.
 Any issues beyond that can be debugged as a group in Slack.

 Once everything is up and running, pull requests can be made to the main repo (on a feature branch) and deployed to live once reviewed.

+## Docker instructions
+Ensure that you have docker and docker compose installed

+Start containers with

+`docker-compose up`

+The above commands from `composer install` and below can be run by prefixing the command with `docker-compose exec app `.
+This will execute the command in the app container.